emilsw/ew/optimize/slowwatches.md

 If you keep testing and optimizing, you may possible be looking at 20 - 30% increase in sales over the next 6 months.

+It also reduces the cost of your traffic efforts (PPC, SEO, social media) as you get more money back from your website.

 . . .

 But this may not be your highest priority for your business right now.
 You’ve got ton of other things on your plate.
 Optimization does take a lot of time and there are many ways it can go wrong (e.g. not all tests produce meaningful results).